Python Multiline String | Quick Tips for Python Print String

 Understanding these common issues and how to avoid them will help you create multiline strings effectively and avoid unexpected results.
 As always, the best way to master these skills is through practice and experience.

-Python String Fundamentals
+Core of Python Print String

 Before diving deeper into multiline strings, it’s essential to understand the basic concept of strings in Python.
 A string is a sequence of characters and is one of Python’s built-in data types.
 You can create a string by enclosing characters in either single quotes ('), double quotes ("), or triple quotes (''' or """).